 Family—and faith in God—shows through strongly in the film, not just because of the script and directing, but also because of the real-life, behind-the-scenes happenings throughout the course of the filming.

 “We didn’t have all of our locations booked and we hadn’t even cast the entire film when we had to begin filming.
 Talk about prayer!
 Additionally, we knew we needed a newborn baby but there’s no way to schedule when a baby would be born, and we had midwives on alert.
-There were actually seven mothers expectant on the first week of production, so we had a good feeling that at least one would be born by the end of the week, right?
 We got a call after the first day of filming that a baby was born and we could film the next day.
 God gave us exactly what we desired and the baby was perfect for the film.”

 God’s ways are not always man’s ways.
 In recent years, many films have been released, accompanied by a host of marketing resources to promote the franchise.
 Like Arrows flips that on its head.
 Peeples points out that the film is more of a “Session 0” for the video curriculum series, FamilyLife’s Art of Parenting.